codacy/chart/docs/index.md

     -   [Helm](https://helm.sh/docs/intro/install/) version 3.2

+        !!! warning
+            Helm 3.3 is not supported because there is a known incompatibility with the MinIO component used by Codacy.

 2. Create a cluster namespace called `codacy` that will group all resources related to Codacy.

     ```bash